-Great Lakes Christian College is approved by the Department of Veterans Affairs for the education of active duty service personnel, veterans, and their dependents (widows, war orphans, etc.) Veterans should apply as early as possible to expedite handling of VA forms.
+Great Lakes Christian College is approved for the education of active duty service personnel, veterans, and their dependents (widows, war orphans, etc.) Veterans should apply as early as possible to expedite handling of VA forms.
 Official acceptance for admission is required to qualify for educational benefits.